aimeos/aimeos-docs/src/manual/subscriptions.md

 ![Subscription details](Admin-subscription-detail.png)

-The first four fields define the subscription and can be changed manually but keep care!
+The first five fields define the subscription and can be changed manually but keep care!
 Otherwise, it may have unexpected results!

 Status
 : Status of the subscription.
 Only enabled subscriptions are renewed.